shopgate/connect-doc/markdown/tutorials/advanced/search-provider.md

 # Tutorial: How to integrate a search provider

-This tutorial shows you how to integrate a new product search provider into your Shopgate Connect application.
+This tutorial shows you how to integrate a new product search provider into your Shopgate  application.
 This example uses the search provider `Amazon Cloudsearch.`

 ## Prerequisites
 Before beginning this tutorial, complete the following tasks:

 - Create a [Shopgate Developer Account](https://developer.shopgate.com/admin/login).
 - Complete the Shopgate [Getting Started](../../introduction/getting-started/set-up-environment.md) instructions.
-- Create a new backend extension with the Shopgate Connect SDK.
+- Create a new backend extension with the Shopgate Platform SDK.
 - Optional: Complete [Hello World Tutorial](../starter/hello-world/overview.md)

 ## Pipelines